Few things can ruin your morning quite like an intense migraine. If you could stop migraines in their tracks, why wouldn’t you?

 Other nutrient deficiencies that can contribute to migraines include magnesium, potassium and sodium.

-Thankfully, the Himalayan Salt Lemonade recipe at the focus of this article can combat both of the migraine factors outlined above.
+Thankfully, the Himalayan Salt Lemonade recipe at the focus of this article can stop migraines, combating the factors outlined above.

 - One quarter teaspoon of Himalayan Pink Salt